 The only evidence that Tolkien read Lovecraft is a 1964 letter to L. Sprague de Camp, where he expresses a broadly negative view of the stories contained in the latter’s Swords & Sorcery anthology (an anthology that included The Doom That Came to Sarnath).
 We have no idea if Tolkien read any Lovecraft earlier than that, let alone during the writing of The Lord of the Rings.
 Yet, while Tolkien (probably) did not engage with the other man’s work directly, we do know that he read the likes of Lord Dunsany, who was a major influence on Lovecraft.
 In a 1967 interview with de Camp, Tolkien also indicated that he “rather liked” Robert E. Howard’s Conan stories, Howard being one of Lovecraft’s writing circle.
 Then there is Tolkien’s deep love for Norse mythology, with its dark and apocalyptic vision; Lovecraft’s famous essay on Supernatural Horror in Literature opines that “the Scandinavian Eddas and Sagas thunder with cosmic horror, and shake with the stark fear of Ymir and his shapeless spawn…” In short, Tolkien and Lovecraft were likely drawing from similar literary wells, even if their respective worldviews meant the end results were destined to be very different.

 Turning now to the actual examples of Tolkienian Cosmic Horror, the best and most obvious example is the Balrog of Moria, Durin’s Bane.
 The Dwarves “dug too deep”, and in doing so awakened an ancient monster that had lain sleeping at the roots of the world – with predictable consequences.
-Their mortal activity unknowingly attracted the hostile attention of something outside the parameters of all previous experience (at least as far as the dwarves are concerned).
-Classic Cosmic Horror: for all the glory and riches of the great Dwarven Kingdom, they were really just (bearded) rats running around the walls, living on borrowed time so long as the Balrog slept.
-That their destruction was rooted in greed and hubris is an additional aspect – just as Lovecraft implicitly attacks the hubris of twentieth century humanity and its faith in ever-advancing science, so Tolkien’s dwarves are brought low by their own supposed strength, their skill in mining and mastery of the deep places of the world.
+This is classic Cosmic Horror: for all the glory and riches of the great Dwarven Kingdom, they were really just (bearded) rats running around the walls, living on borrowed time so long as the Balrog slept.
+That their destruction was rooted in greed and hubris is also appropriate – just as Lovecraft implicitly attacks the hubris of twentieth century humanity and its faith in ever-advancing science, so Tolkien’s dwarves are brought low by their own supposed strength, their skill in mining and mastery of the deep places of the world.

 Interestingly, when the Balrog shows up to confront the Fellowship, it is implied that the “alarm” (so to speak) is the stone Peregrin Took drops down the well.
 Curiosity is a big motivator for Pippin, so he drops the stone to see what will happen.
 Thus the Balrog is again awoken by someone “digging too deep” in Moria – in this case, someone showing interest in something best left alone, which parallels Lovecraft perfectly.
 Trying to understand the world in a Cosmic Horror story generally leads to death or insanity, and while Pippin survives in this case, it is only because of Gandalf’s sacrifice.